One Worldwide Plaza: Interior

-Childs constructed three lobbies at One Worldwide Plaza, each with a separate entrance.
+David Childs designed three lobbies at One Worldwide Plaza, each with a separate entrance.
 Each lobby was originally decorated with Fiore di Pesco marble.
 There are storefronts along the ground-level colonnade adjacent to the three lobbies, as well as on both levels of each lobby.
 In addition, there are restrooms along the western side of the arcade.
 The two-story-high lobby on Eighth Avenue was used by Cravath, Swaine & Moore, which installed security checkpoints on both levels of the lobby, reducing the amount of retail space there.
 On each side, visitors had to take an escalator from ground level to the upper lobby, where they could access the elevators.
 Each lobby had access to a bank of elevators.
 There are four elevator banks in total, comprising 22 passenger elevators and two truck elevators.
 The building's base also contained a day-care center sponsored by Cravath, Swaine & Moore for its employees' children.
 Northwest of the lobbies is a truck elevator on 50th Street.

 The building contains a steel superstructure weighing 19000 ST. Each floor slab is made of concrete, which is poured onto a metal deck.
 The floor slabs measure 165 by 165 ft.
 The maximum structural load on each column was 2000 ST on average.
 These loads were carried down into the concrete spread footings at the building's foundation.
 The superstructure was stiffened by moment frames at the building's perimeter, which were braced to the elevator core.
 Concrete masonry units were then installed around the outermost beams of the superstructure, providing waterproofing.

 One Worldwide Plaza contains 1.5 e6ft2 of office space.
 The upper stories each have 20000 to 72000 ft2 of rentable space.
 Each story has an open plan, and the slab-to-slab height of each story is 13 ft.
 The restrooms, staircases, and elevators are clustered near the building's core.
 The banks of elevators taper off at higher levels.
 For example, the 21st and 28th stories have space for three banks of elevators, although only two elevator banks serve these levels.
 Cravath, Swaine & Moore originally occupied the 38th to 49th stories.
 The New York Times described the offices as using 50 ST of marble and 1285000 ft2 of mahogany.